leivos-unikie/sysbench-script/README.md

 - Check IP address of Lenovo X1 and replace target_ip variable with that in main_x1.py
 - Run the test: python main_x1.py

-Plot the results:
+Show results of a single test type:
-- Edit the parameters in the beginning of visualize_results.py
+- Edit parameters in the beginning of visualize_results.py
   - path to data
   - test type
   - test run range to be shown
 - Generate plot by running: python visualize_results.py

+Save plots of all test types as .jpg files
+- Edit parameters in the beginning of visualize_results2.py
+  - path to data
+  - test run range to be shown
+- Save plots by running: python visualize_results2.py